mihalymarcell86/single-page-developer-portfolio/README-template.md

 ### What I learned

 I ran into some difficulty trying to customize the underlines using the `text-decoration` subproperties.
 I didn't find a rule that would bring the line in front of the text, as shown in the design, so in the introduction section, I created an absolutely positioned pseudo-element instead.
 While styling links, `text-underline-offset` looked promising, but unfortunately it doesn't affect the document flow, so I decided to use `border-bottom`.
+(Edit: the design is inconsistent, in the desktop layout the underline hides behind the descenders.)

+It is impossible to define multiple gap sizes within a grid.

+I learned how to dynamically import images with `require()`.

 ### Continued development